-CONFERENCES
+CONFERENCES AND SEMINARS

-The Division plans and conducts conferences and workshops in cooperation with other groups on campus and in the community.
-In addition, workshops and seminars are planned and developed by the Division after assessing the needs of groups in the community.
+The Division plans and conducts conferences and seminars in cooperation with other groups on campus and in the community.
+In addition, workshops and seminars are planned and developed by the Division afer assessing the needs of groups in the community.